santoshbt/ng-content/Readme.md

 Thank You.

-Please wait for my detailed blog on ng-content, viewchildren and viewcontentchildren
+Keep following in my blog http://santoshturamari.blogspot.in/